• Skip to primary navigation

 The most remarkable trait of Kobe Beef is its luxurious marbling.

-This intricate webbing of intra-muscular fat provides a buttery tenderness when cooked properly.
+This detailed webbing of intra-muscular fat provides a buttery tenderness when cooked properly.

 Regular beef, however, has less marbling, and a slightly firmer texture.
 Flavor is also a major difference.